 Alarm boxes are located on the front of Jennings, the south wall of the Barn, the west side of Woolley, the east side of McCullough, and next to the southeast door of Commons.
-In addition, student houses are provided with a system of automatic alarms in case of actual fire.
+In addition, student houses are equipped with independent alarm systems which are automatically set off in case of fire.
+To have the general alarm set off, the student should either dial "O" or break the glass on one of the outside fire boxes mentioned above.

-Any fire should be reported immediately to the Director of Physical Plant, whether or not it has been extinguished.
+Any fire should be reported immediately to the Director of Physical

+Plant, whether or not it has been extinguished.